 Skills for your CV

 Social policy courses teach a range of skills that are essential for a career in public service, policy or government.
 You'll look at the problems that societies face and policies and processes that can help citizens.
-As a result, you'll be able to research, interpret and evaluate data from social surveys and research publications, and also make the connection between social policy and the real world.
+As a result, you'll be able to research, interpret and evaluate data from social surveys and research publications, and make connections between social policy and the real world.

-You also develop other skills that can be used in many careers including:
+You also develop other skills that can be used in many careers.
+These include:

 - problem solving using a methodical and organised approach